RippedKek/LeafMed/README.md

 - Built for the BdApps Innovation Summit 2025
 - Contributors: Masnun Nuha Chowdhury, Tanjeeb Meheran Rohan

-> “When hospitals are far and herbs are near, LeafMed is the bridge.”
+> "When hospitals are far and herbs are near, LeafMed is the bridge."